Use Advocacy to Promote Social Change

 What is “advocacy”?
-The word is from Latin, meaning “to give voice” to a cause that it might progress and succeed.
-Advocacy has recently become a legitimate strategy to promote social change.
+The word is from Latin, meaning “to give voice” to a cause – to push it toward success.
+It is a strategy to encourage improved social policy.

-What is advocacy, more precisely?
+What is this strategy?
 Wikipedia recognizes advocacy as “an activity by an individual or group that aims to influence decisions within political, economic, and social institutions.
-Advocacy includes activities and publications to influence public policy, laws and budgets by using facts, their relationships, the media, and messaging to educate government officials and the public.”
+Advocacy includes activities and publications to influence public policy, laws, and budgets by using facts, their relationships, the media, and messaging to educate government officials and the public.”

-Nonprofit organizations are all over advocacy these days, as a new means for promoting effectiveness in their various missions.
-Advocacy to promote social change includes changing public policy to prevent problems and to reduce the flow of victims that stem from bad policy.
-This can be more effective, and much more cost-effective, than the usual approach of charities, which tries to serve individuals one-at-a-time.
+Advocacy includes promoting changes to public or private policies to reduce the flow of victims from unfortunate circumstances (or from bad policy!) and to prevent further problems.
+Adopting policies that reduce the flow of victims can be much more cost-effective than the usual approaches taken by charities which try to serve already-needy individuals one at a time.
 Improvements to policy can improve the quality of life for whole communities or regions at a time.

 It’s like public health vs. doctoring.
-The practice of medicine can treat an illness one person at a time — one health professional working with one patient — such as in a clinic.
-The practice of public health seeks to eliminate the illness at its source, one cause or contributor at a time, such as by eliminating unsanitary disease-bearing water, or controlling disease-bearing insects, or educating people on healthier practices.
+A physician’s practice of medicine can treat an illness one person at a time — one health professional working with one patient — such as in a clinic.
+The practice of public health seeks instead to eliminate or control the illness at its source, one contributing cause at a time, such as by eliminating unsanitary disease-bearing water, or controlling disease-bearing insects, or educating people on healthier practices.

 Thinking like a public health professional is becoming useful in many other arenas of improving the public’s health…

-If too many people are getting killed by gun-toting citizens not in well-regulated militias, let’s use the policy process to reduce the chances of innocent people getting killed that way.
+- If too many people are getting killed by gun-toting citizens not part of well-regulated militias, let’s use the policy process to reduce the chances of innocent people getting shot.